Katie Taylor: Taylor vs. Cameron

 Taylor was scheduled to defend her lightweight titles in a rematch against Amanda Serrano on May 20 in Dublin, following Serrano becoming the undisputed featherweight champion with a victory over Erika Cruz.
 However, in late February 2023 it was announced that Serrano had suffered an injury and the bout would not take place.
 On March 2, Taylor took to Instagram and publicly challenged the undisputed super-lightweight champion Chantelle Cameron to fill the vacancy left by Serrano.
 Cameron accepted, and the bout was subsequently announced by Eddie Hearn on March 11 to be taking place at the 3Arena for Cameron's undisputed super-lightweight titles.
 The bout was Taylor's first professional fight in her home country of Ireland and saw her attempt to become a two-weight undisputed world champion.
 The fight went the distance but Taylor lost by majority decision, 94–96, 94–96, 95–95.

 Taylor vs. Cameron II

 Following her first professional loss, Taylor invoked the rematch clause in her contract to secure a second fight with Cameron on 25 November 2023, again at the 3Arena.
-Despite going down in the first round, which was ultimately ruled as a slip, Taylor would emerge victorious via a majority decision (95–95, 98–92, 96-94) after 10 rounds to hand Cameron her first professional loss.
+Despite going down in the first round, which was ultimately ruled as a slip, Taylor emerged victorious via a majority decision (95–95, 98–92, 96-94) after 10 rounds to hand Cameron her first professional loss.
 In doing so, she became the undisputed super-lightweight champion and a two-weight undisputed champion.
 The win also made Taylor the second female boxer, and the first Irish female boxer, to be an undisputed champion in two weight classes; the first was the American female boxer Claressa Shields.
 Post-fight, Taylor stated a willingness to fight Cameron again, preferably at Croke Park.